- Your Chrome or Firefox browser may stop automatically opening magnet links with default torrent clients.

 1. Edit Registry Editor

-- Type regedit and click OK.
+- Press Windows + R, type regedit in the text field, and click OK.

 - If the path does not direct to your torrent client installation, you need to modify and make the changes.
 Leave it as it is if the path is valid and move to the next method.

-If the path does not match with your torrent client installation directory, here is how to change it.
+If the path does not match your torrent client installation directory, here is how to change it.

 - Next, open your torrent client folder.
-In my case it is uTorrent, so the full path will look like this:
+In my case, it is uTorrent, so the full path will look like this:

 - Change the path within the first quote with your torrent client path and click OK to save the changes.
 Leave everything else in the data field as it is.